isene/Amar-Tools/README.md

 deb-packages as needed for your specific Linux distribution.
 For more info on Ruby, see http://www.ruby-lang.org.

-NPC Generation is designed specifically for generating random or specific encounters and Non-Player Characters for the Amar RPG.
+This is a tool box for the Amar RPG.
+It is designed for generating random or specific encounters and Non-Player Characters for the Amar RPG, random names for various races and for making Open Ended Dice Rolls.
 So, in order to make real use of this program, you should be running an Amar game as the Game Master.

 For more info on the Amar RPG, game rules, adventures and more, see http://www.d6gaming.org/.